-These flows are also used for the periodic disclosure/updates on the adequacy of the System of ICFR, provided by the executive in charge of preparing the corporate accounting documents to the board of statutory auditors, the control and risk committee , and to the auditing firm.
+These flows are also used for the periodic disclosure/updates on the adequacy of the System of ICFR, provided by the executive in charge of preparing the corporate accounting documents to the board of statutory auditors, the control and risk committee, and to the auditing firm.

-On the basis of the aforesaid reports, and taking into account the certification issued by the heads of each corporate unit concerned, the executive in preparing corporate accounting charge of documents, together with the chief executive officer, issues a special certification regarding the application adequacy and actual of the accounting procedures administrative and established for the preparation of the stand-alone financial statements, the consolidated financial statements, or the half-year report (depending upon the relevant document in question from time to time).
+On the basis of the aforesaid reports, and taking into account the certification issued by the heads of each corporate unit concerned, the executive in of preparing corporate accounting documents, together with the chief executive officer, issues a special certification regarding the and actual application of adequacy administrative and accounting procedures established for the preparation of the stand-alone financial statements, the consolidated financial statements, or the half-year report (depending upon the relevant document in question from time to time).

-Following the monitoring activities performed by the persons handling the processes, aimed at verifying the structure and functioning of the processes/sub-processes assigned to them, and the controls related identified, the documents comprising the administrative and accounting procedures (narratives, flow charts and list of controls) are extracted from the support system in order to proceed with the formalization of the same.
-The administrative and control procedures are then issued by the executive in charge of preparing corporate accounting documents and are published on the Company's intranet.
+Following the monitoring activities performed by the persons handling the processes, aimed at verifying the structure and functioning of the processes/sub-processes assigned to them, and the related controls identified, the documents comprising the administrative and accounting procedures (narratives, flow charts and list of controls) are extracted from the support system in order to proceed with the formalization of the same.

+The administrative and accounting procedures are then issued by the executive in charge of preparing corporate accounting documents and are published on the Company's intranet.